 So now it’s your time to get back in the game called “your life” and enjoy the freedom you will experience with absolute control over your stress.
 Reach out to us today and bring A Badge of Honor: Healing Our Heroes Workshop to your department today!

-In partnership with Law Enforcement Mental Health Alliance of North TX (LEMHA) and the Garland Police Department. $79 per first responder.
-ONLY 20 Spots available to allow for social distancing!
-Breakfast, snacks, and lunch provided.
+In partnership with Law Enforcement Mental Health Alliance of North TX (LEMHA) and the Breakfast and lunch provided.

 The workshop is open to all active first responders, fire, EMS, law enforcement, dispatch and forensics.